newst4rt/Lyrify/README.md

 ### Why Lyrify ?

 Lyrify is built in Python3, and most of its modules rely on the Python standard library, which makes it lightweight in terms of dependencies.
 Furthermore, the application follows a modular design with a dynamic load — only necessary components will be loaded into the program.
-There is full width character support, including kanji, kana, and all other full-width letters, and aside from that, the status handler helps you to understand if something goes wrong.
+It supports full width characters, including kanji, kana, and all other full-width letters, and it is rich in features.
+Aside from that, if something goes wrong, a status handler helps you understand what happened by displaying a status code.

 <table align="right">